 Injecting a little motivation, and a few verbs into your CTAs is no bad thing either.
 Action words have been proven to boost click rates by creating a sense of urgency.
 The more clickable, the better.

-For supercharged CTAs, make your buttons, big, bold and colourful.
+For supercharged CTAs, make your buttons big, bold and colorful.
 You can go a step further and A/B test you CTAs to ensure efficiency.